peturh/avhs-test/README.md

 ## Build the project and run "production"

-To build the project, make sure you have webpack installed.
+To build the project, make sure you have webpack installed and that you are exposing the needed environment variables described in "Develop" section.

 Run `webpack` (To get minified version type `webpack -p`).
 A folder called `dist/` will be created.
 Some warnings probably, but they doesn't matter.